powergun/hsDesignPatterns/has-typeclass/README.md

 inspired by RIO tutorial: <https://tech.fpcomplete.com/haskell/library/rio>
 has-typeclass example

+NOTE: **this pattern is more powerful when combined with Lens**, see hsSysAdmin/therio/src/Types/HasPropertyLens.hs for an example

 ## Use Has-Typeclass to enforce (data) compliance

 to enforce that some unknown type must be able provide some critical